SciML/ReactionNetworkImporters.jl/README.md

 [`ReactionSystem`s](https://catalyst.sciml.ai/dev/api/catalyst_api/#ModelingToolkit.ReactionSystem)
 from several file formats.
 Currently it supports loading networks in the following formats:
 1. A *subset* of the BioNetGen .net file format.
+Alternatively, add `writeSBML()` at the bottom of a BioNetGen model and import SBML with [SBMLToolkit.jl](https://github.com/SciML/SBMLToolkit.jl).
 2. Networks represented by dense or sparse substrate and product stoichiometric matrices.
 3. Networks represented by dense or sparse complex stoichiometric and incidence matrices.